Science fantasy: Historical view

 In explaining the intrigue of science fantasy, Carl D. Malmgren provides an intro regarding C. S. Lewis's speculation on the emotional needs at work in the subgenre: "In the counternatural worlds of science fantasy, the imaginary and the actual, the magical and the prosaic, the mythical and the scientific, meet and interanimate.
 In so doing, these worlds inspire us with new sensations and experiences, with [quoting C. S. Lewis] 'such beauty, awe, or terror as the actual world does not supply', with the stuff of desires, dreams, and dread."

 Henry Kuttner and C. L. Moore published novels in Startling Stories, alone and together, which were far more romantic.
 These were closely related to the work that they and others were doing for outlets like Weird Tales, such as Moore's Northwest Smith stories.

 Ace Books published a number of books as science fantasy during the 1950s and 1960s.

 The Encyclopedia of Science Fiction points out that as a genre, science fantasy "has never been clearly defined", and was most commonly used in the period between 1950 and 1966.

 The Star Trek franchise created by Gene Roddenberry is sometimes cited as an example of science fantasy.
 Writer James F. Broderick describes Star Trek as science fantasy because it includes semi-futuristic as well as supernatural/fantasy elements such as The Q. According to the late science fiction author Arthur C. Clarke, many purists argue that Star Trek is science fantasy rather than science fiction because of its scientifically improbable elements, which he partially agreed with.

-The status of Star Wars as a science fantasy franchise has been debated.
-In 2015, George Lucas stated that "Star Wars isn't a science-fiction film, it's a fantasy film and a space opera".

 Characteristics and subjects

 Science fantasy blends elements and characteristics of science fiction and fantasy.
 This usually takes the form of incorporating fantasy elements in a science fiction context.
 It tends to describe worlds that appear much like fantasy worlds but are made believable through science fiction naturalist explanations.
-For example, creatures from folklore and mythology typical for fantasy fiction become seemingly possible in reinvented forms through for example the element of extra-terrestrial beings.
-Such works have also been described as 'mythopoeic science fantasy'.
+For example, creatures from folklore and mythology typical for fantasy fiction become seemingly possible in reinvented forms through for example the element of extraterrestrial beings.
+Such works have also been described as "mythopoeic science fantasy".
 In the genre, subjects are often conceptualized on a planetary scale.